James Coppinger: Exeter City

 He made his debut at Shrewsbury Town on 10 August 2002, netting his first goal two weeks later against Torquay United.
+Despite suffering injuries in his first season at Exeter City, Coppinger went on to make forty–nine appearances and scoring five times in all competitions.

 Coppinger has since stated that the move to the other end of England was a poor career choice at that stage of his development, and he admitted in 2015 that when Exeter were relegated from the Third Division at the end of the 2002–03 season, he was very close to quitting football.
 He said: "I had a lot of negative things going on in my life.
 I had a fear of failing – and also a fear of success.
 The way I was going and the way I was thinking, before I met Terry [Gormley, a motivational speaker], it was only a matter of time before I came out of football."
 He was persuaded to return to the club by manager Eamonn Dolan, and in his second season with Exeter he was involved in the England C (non-league select) squad, though records suggest he did not gain any official caps at that level.